-Investment property is defined as a property, such as land or building, held for the purposes of earning rentals, for capital appreciation or both.
+Investment property is defined as a property, such as land or building, held for capital appreciation.
 This property is not held to be used in production or sale in the ordinary course of business.

 Investment property is initially measured at acquisition cost.
 An investment property acquired through an exchange transaction is measured at fair value of the asset acquired unless the fair value of such an asset cannot be measured, in which case, the investment property acquired is measured at the carrying amount of asset given up.